Developing Agents

 - You need specialized Internal Tools specific to the agent's logic.

-If your Profile primarily involves straightforward task execution based on user requests (like running a sequence of predefined Tools), a built-in agent like TaskerAgent
+If your Profile primarily involves straightforward task execution based on user requests (like running a sequence of predefined Tools), a built-in agent like TaskerAgent might be sufficient.

 Implementation Basics